 - Away Mode: Randomizes on/off cycles for lights to simulate an occupied home.

-- No Hub Required: Most modern wifi smart plugs connect directly to your router, eliminating the need for an additional, costly smart home hub.
+- No Hub Required: Most modern WiFi smart plugs connect directly to your router, eliminating the need for an additional, costly smart home hub.

 Step-by-Step Guide: How to Set Up Your WiFi Smart Plug

-Setting up a wifi smart plug is typically a quick and painless process.
+Setting up a WiFi smart plug is typically a quick and painless process.
 While the exact steps may vary slightly by brand, the general guide is as follows:

 - Download the App: Find the manufacturer’s dedicated app on the Apple App Store or Google Play Store and download it to your smartphone.